eva-e/ee-dms1-blog/posts/thirteenth-blog-post.md

 ## How did you use sound in your project, and how was this similar to and different from your use of sound in Assignments 1 and 2?

-**
+**Through sound I was able to effectively convey my two themes of overwhelmingness and peace.
+Sound was not a sole component it was paired with the environment across all my projects, as I chose to closely relate my sound in some way to the visuals.
+In this project I paired the towering city buildings of a dull colour, with a tense and overwhelming futuristic sound, compared to the open line of trees, colourful and soft visuals of my second environment paired with a tranquil and calm sound.**

-## How did you unify the different elements of your virtual environment under a certain themeor concept?
+## How did you unify the different elements of your virtual environment under a certain theme or concept?

 ## How did your theme or concept evolve over the project’s development?